HenryLi-0/raven/README.md

 - [Firmware](</firmware/README.md>)
     - We have two firmwares, one for each subsystem!
 (These firmwares are written for CircuitPython!
 Look here for deeper instructions!)
 - [Journal](</JOURNAL.md>)
-    - Wanna know the though process behind stuff?
+    - Wanna know the thought process behind stuff?
 Or just a really long read?
 Check out the journal! (or the [`updatelogs`](/updatelogs/) for everything in different files...)
 - [BOM](</BOM.csv>)
     - Wanna make your own copy of Raven?
 Here's the BOM in CSV format!
 (You can look at [`BOM.md`](</BOM.md>) for a markdown version of it, but it won't be too descriptive!)
 (Or just scroll down.)